Frequently Asked Questions

 Our residential/agricultural property taxes are at the minimum amount required by law.
 Because of this, whether it is renewed or not, this levy will cost homeowners $8.33 per month for every $100,000 of home valuation.

-Although levy failure would not reduce residential or agricultural property taxes, our school district would lose tax proceeds from business real estate because they are calculated at a different rate.
-Therefore, if the levy does not pass, the Troy City Schools would be forced to reduce its budget, or put the levy on the Nov.
-4, 2025 ballot.
+Although levy failure would not reduce residential or agricultural property taxes, our school district would lose tax proceeds from business real estate because they are taxed differently than residential property.
+We would lose approximately $1,535,237 from business property taxes if the levy does not pass.

 TOP